-If something needs to be repaired in your Housing Executive property call the repairs line on 03448 920 901 as quickly as you can.
+Call the Housing Executive repairs line on 03448 920 901 to report a repair.
 You can also report your repair online.
 Keep a note of when you made your call and who you spoke to.
 Ask the Housing Executive if your repair is classed as an emergency, urgent or routine repair.

 The Right to Repair Scheme was set up to make sure that Housing Executive tenants get emergency and urgent repairs carried out within an acceptable timeframe.
 The Self Help scheme allows tenants to arrange for a private contractor to carry out certain repairs which the Housing Executive will then pay for.